The Mighty Boosh: History

 Fielding has commented in relation to touring that "The touring lifestyle is quite hard... ...In the boosh tour we did a 100 day tour and we had one day off a week to travel and we were playing arenas and we partied every single night and we got up for sound check at six o'clock.
 So we were like Dracula.
 I was like Dracula.
 So I'd wake up at six, do a sound check, wake up, do the show, go to a party, stay up till five in the morning, sleep all day, every day for a hundred... ."
 Fielding has further commented about the Mighty Boosh that "It was crazy cos we were just going.... ...it was never mean't to be, we were never mean't to be playing the O2 and Wembley and being on the cover of Time Out and... ...being on Jonathan Ross I dont think we ever thought that would happen... ...We always sort of just made it in our bedroom and then brought it out and stuff happened.
 We were as surprised as anyone when we won the Perrier and we were surprised when it got put on telly.
 We were like 'Wow this is great' we weren't ever sort of planning it.
 Like... ..we didn't even know if we could make a living from it."
 Fielding has commented further that “We always thought we’d make one show and that’d be the end of it.
-But after we won the Perrier, everyone was telling us that we had to do another, which we did and brought it to Melbourne and won the Barry, and then we made a radio show that won the Douglas Adams Award.
+But after we won the Perrier, everyone was telling us that we had to do another, which we did and brought it to Melbourne... and then we made a radio show that won the Douglas Adams Award.
 We won loads.
 It was manic.
 We always thought we’d do a couple of years together and go our separate ways.
 We went from stages to the radio show to television to live shows.
 It went on and on.”
 Barratt has also commented that “Me and Noel went to HBO once and pitched this really ludicrous idea about us driving around in a haunted car and they just stared at us.
 Literally stared at us!... ...Luckily, we were together so we could laugh about it..."

+In relation to a Mighty Boosh film Fielding commented in 2013 that "I would love to do a Boosh film I really would.
+I hope we do cos I feel like thats what we started out wanting to do.
+We really wanted to do a film, really,... ...we wanted to do a film, and then we thought alright we'll do a live show.
+We didn't really know how to do a live show we thought we'd just learn, and then we sort of... ...we did a radio show, we did a TV show, we never quite got around to doing a film..."